-- 1. All developmental coursework (math, reading and writing sequence; all prerequisites for ENG 101, BIO 107, BIO 212 and CHE 105) with a grade of "C" or better - Completion of PRE 100, ENG 101, BIO 107, BIO 212, and CHE 105 - 3.
+- 1. All developmental coursework (math, reading and writing sequence; all prerequisites for ENG 101, BIO 107, BIO 212 and CHE 105) with a grade of "C" or better - 2.
+Completion of PRE 100, ENG 101, BIO 107, BIO 212, and CHE 105 - 3.
 An overall G.P.A. of 2.5 or greater on a 4.0 scale - 4.
 A grade of "C" or better must be achieved in all science courses.
 Science courses must be completed within five (5) years of admission to the Dental Hygiene Program. - 5.
 For students having neither previous dental office employment nor vocational-technical exposure to the dental profession, documentation of 15 hours of shadowing in a dental practice/clinic/hospital setting is required.
 Shadowing hours can be distributed among several dental offices.
 Students are encouraged to observe a variety of office operations and procedures.
-Documentation forms are available through the Selective Admissions Counselor's Office in Liberty Main 101. - 6.
+Documentation forms are available through the Selective Admissions Counselor's Office in Liberty Main 01. - 6.
 One of the following: - ACT (American College Testing Program) composite score of 18 or above. - SAT (Scholastic Aptitude Test) combined math/ verbal score of 900 or above. - Completion of the 30 non-clinical DH or DS curriculum course credits in the Sequence of Courses beyond the developmental level including the following: PRE 100, ENG 101, BIO 107, BIO 212 and CHE 105. - 7.
-An interview must be scheduled with the Selective Admissions Counselor or a designate. - 8.
-Computer Literacy is required prior to admission to the program through the testing center or collegelevel course work.
-Computers are used throughout the dental hygiene clinical coursework. - Complete and submit the results of the health examination.
+An interview must be scheduled with the Selective Admissions Counselor or a designate. - Computer Literacy is required prior to admission to the program through the testing center.
+Computers are used throughout the dental hygiene clinical coursework.